 The decision to reveal wrongdoing should not be taken lightly and skilled legal guidance is highly recommended.

-At Limonjyan Law Group, our attorneys are dedicated to protecting the rights of workers throughout the greater Los Angeles area.
+At Limonjyan Law Group, our attorneys are dedicated to protecting the rights of workers.
 If you are considering exposing illegal actions taken by your employer, or if you believe you have been the victim of retaliatory action for exposing wrongdoing, speak with us.

 What are the types of whistleblowing?